 Below, you will find all details about every step of healthcare mobile app development.

 The current state of medical mobile app development

 Consumer surveys conducted in the USA report that a quarter of US adults use one or more health tracking apps and a third of physicians have recommended an app to a patient in the past year.
-Globally, around a billion smartphone users use a health or wellness app and this stat is estimated to triple in the coming years.
+Globally, around a billion smartphone users use a wellness or medical mobile app and this stat is estimated to triple in the coming years.

-App stores already feature over 165,000 health apps and, as this innovative technology-enabled type of healthcare grows, hospitals and other relevant stakeholders have begun engaging in medical mobile app development to offer patients new, more convenient ways to collect and share health-related information efficiently.
+According to the Growing Value of Digital Health report, the top app stores already feature over 318,000 health apps and, as this innovative technology-enabled type of healthcare grows, hospitals and other relevant stakeholders have begun engaging in medical health app development to offer patients new, more convenient ways to collect and share health-related information efficiently.